 The story began in 2015 when a group of SEN educational staff and therapists visited Busu in rural Uganda.
 Staying for just a few, busy short weeks, by the time this initial group departed they left behind an established parent support group, resources and session plans, individual advice and a promise to return.
-Since then we have returned every year and worked with Busu village to construct a building as the centre base, set up sign language workshops and taken on 3 volunteers to run weekly sessions in the village for families living with disabilities.
-The current weekly sessions are individually tailored to the families' needs.
-They may be sensory based, support play & learning needs, develop physiotherapy, sign language sessions, teach daily living skills or teach basic literacy and maths sessions.
-Every year a team of original founders and new volunteers go back to the village to support the progression of this incredible and life affirming project.
-The services Wanjawulo provide currently include:
+Since then we have returned every year (apart from 2020-2021 due to the Pandemic) and worked with Busu village to construct a building as the centre base, set up sign language workshops and taken on volunteers to run sessions in the village for families living with disabilities.
+The COVID Pandemic has been very challenging for many of these families.
+Uganda is heavily affected by COVID, and these families are increasingly isolated and at risk should they fall ill.
+Uganda has just a handful of Intensive Care Units and there is no vaccination programme.

 ‣Awareness raising and information workshops.

 ‣ Parenting advice and support.

 ‣ Help with parent interactions and community inclusion.

 ‣ Home visits where necessary offering practical and emotional support to families.

 ‣ Developmentally appropriate activities within group sessions tailored to families' needs.
 This may be therapeutic, educational or involve life skills.

 ‣ Where possible, appropriate and sustainable equipment and essential resources to support development, inclusion and capacity to thrive.